 The Intentions, or Why we study: How do design intentions and personal and cultural values orient the content of our perception, and thus the aspects that we extract from precedents?
 What are the consequences or implications of the study of existing places?
 How do the contents of one’s frame of reference influence new design speculations and built work?

 Presenters will have fifteen minutes to present their papers in English, followed by a discussion period.
 Abstract proposals for papers must be approximately 350 words and submitted in a .docx format and a maximum of 3 images.
-The symposium will take place on September 22nd and 23rd, 2023 at Carleton University, Ottawa, Canada.
+The symposium will take place on September 22nd - 24th, 2023 at Carleton University, Ottawa, Canada.
 All submissions will be kept anonymous and will be blind peer-reviewed.
 Please include your name, institution affiliation, four descriptive keywords, and a brief bio (100 words) in the email body.
 Applicants will be contacted in August 2022 with a decision.